-If you found a baby squirrel, look for visible signs of problems like scratches, wounds, or trauma.
-If there’s nothing visually unusual, pay attention to breathing and response.
+If you find a baby squirrel, look for visible signs of problems like scratches, wounds, or trauma.
+If there’s nothing visually unusual, pay attention to their breathing and response.
 You’ll need to tend to the baby squirrel right away if it seems very weak or cold.

 Squirrel Health Issues

-There are certain illnesses you squirrel can contract—but there are also problems they can pass along to you.
-Even domestically bred squirrels might still carry disease.
+There are certain illnesses that your squirrel can contract, but there are also problems they can pass along to you.
+Even domestically bred squirrels might still carry diseases.

 Veterinary testing can determine the health of your baby squirrel.
-Take your little guy to appointments faithfully, especially in their first year of life.
+Take your little critter to appointments faithfully, especially in their first year of life.